ozgrakkurt/sbbf-rs-safe/README.md

 The `Filter::as_bytes` method can be used to restore the filter from given bytes.

-This is intended to be an exact implementation of the bloom filter described in [parquet bloom filter spec](https://github.com/apache/parquet-format/blob/master/BloomFilter.md).
+This is mostly an exact implementation of [parquet bloom filter spec](https://github.com/apache/parquet-format/blob/master/BloomFilter.md).
+Difference is, this uses `wyhash` but the spec uses `xxhash64`.
+User can call `contains_hash` and `insert_hash` methods using their preffered hash algorithm.